MannLabs/alphatims/README.md

   * FEAT: Included option to open Bruker raw data when starting the GUI.
   * FEAT: Provided hash for TimsTOF objects.
   * FEAT: Filter push indices.
+  * CHORE: included stable and loose versions for all dependancies

 ### 0.2.8